What is life insurance?

 The two main types of life insurance are term life insurance and whole of life insurance.
 When you take out term life insurance, there is usually a maximum term you can apply for, and could pay out a cash sum if you die during that period of cover.
 This is the type of life insurance that we can offer without advice and you can choose between Life Insurance or Decreasing Life Insurance.

-The difference with whole of life insurance, sometimes called whole-of-life assurance, is that cover lasts for the whole of your life so the cash sum will be paid whenever you pass away, rather than during a specific period of cover.
+The difference with whole of life insurance, sometimes called whole-of-life assurance, is that cover lasts for the whole of your life so the cash sum from a valid claim will be paid whenever you pass away, rather than during a specific period of cover.

 How does life insurance work?